 As a trial attorney, my goal has always been to help the “little guy” fight against much larger and better funded opponents.
 That is my passion and why I practice law.

-Jacob George is an employment lawyer and a Partner at Mathew & George.
+Jacob George is a Los Angeles employment lawyer and a Partner at Mathew & George.
 Jacob has successfully represented plaintiffs in employment class actions and single plaintiff employment cases involving jury and bench trials, arbitrations and mediations throughout California and other states.

 Jacob began his legal career at Greene Broillet Taylor Wheeler & Panish, a plaintiff’s trial law firm representing individuals against large corporations and insurance companies.
 In 2003, Jacob joined his friend of thirty years and fellow attorney Abraham Mathew and formed the business partnership of Mathew & George.